sanito94/java-project/README.md

 4. File->Open and choose the project directory.
 5. Open Terminal in Intellij with Ctrl+` and type docker-compose up.
 Make sure that port 3306 is free in order to run and also that the Docker is open.
 6. Top right corner should be a green pointer (Run).
 Click on it to start the back-end of the project.
+7. In order to test with Postman --> Go to Authorization --> Choose Basic Auth --> username: admin and password: admin123

 That's how we start the back-end of our project.

 ---------------------

 Also there is a way to create a jar file to open the back-end easier.